Signal Processing and Machine Learning Algorithms for Precise Timing with PICOSEC Micromegas Detectors: Introduction

 The PICOSEC detector, shown in Fig.\ref{fig:PICOSECwaveform}, is based on the Micromegas technology \cite{GIOMATARIS}(hereafter called PICOSEC-MM), and includes a Cherenkov radiator and a photocathode.
 This design allows to an incoming relativistic charged particle to create Cherenkov photons inside the radiator, which convert to prompt photoelectrons in the photocathode.
 Additionally, the drift region has been reduced to the order of $\SI{200}{\micro\meter}$, compared to a typical value of 3-5\,mm to decrease the probability of direct ionization in the active volume, whilst also allowing for pre-amplification avalanche in the drift region due to the increased electric field.

-The data used for this study were collected at the Saclay Laser-matter Interaction Center (IRAMIS/SLIC, CEA) with the LYDIL laser \cite{BORTFELDT2021165049,BORTFELDT2018317}.
+The data used for this study were collected at the Saclay Laser–Matter Interaction Center (IRAMIS/SLIC, CEA) using the LYDIL laser system~\cite{BORTFELDT2021165049,BORTFELDT2018317}.
+The facility employs a mode-locked Ti:Sapphire laser (MIRA 900 \footnote{Coherent.
+Mira Optima 900 F Data Sheet (2002)}, pumped by VERDI V10\footnote{Coherent.
+Verdi Family Data Sheet (2011)}) delivering pulses of $\sim120~\mathrm{fs}$ (FWHM) duration at 800\,nm with a 76\,MHz repetition rate.
+The wavelength was subsequently converted to 265\,nm through nonlinear frequency conversion using a barium borate (BBO) crystal, yielding ultraviolet pulses of approximately 150–200\,fs (FWHM) at the photocathode.
 The measurements were performed using an optimized PICOSEC-MM prototype with $\SI{119}{\micro\meter}$ drift gap, operated at a high drift field and filled with $Ne:CF_4:C_2H_6$ (80:10:10) gas mixture.
 The electric field for these tests was set to 44\,kV/cm for the drift and 21\,kV/cm for the amplification detector's volumes.
 The photocathode consisted of a thin film (18\,nm) of CsI deposited on a 10\,nm Aluminum layer, serving as the cathode.
 The laser beam was split, with one part directed at the PICOSEC-MM detector and the other illuminating a high-precision photodiode, with \(\sim \) 3\,ps timing resolution, serving as a timing reference.
 The light beam that reached the detector was properly attenuated to control the number of photons hitting the PICOSEC photocathode, allowing us to study the detector's response to either a single-photoelectron or few, prompt photoelectrons \cite{sohl:tel-03167728}.
 The Signal Arrival Time (SAT) of the PICOSEC-MM was measured relative to the photodiode's signal on an event-by-event basis (hereafter called reference signal).
 Previous studies have shown that this optimized PICOSEC-MM detector has the capability of timing the arrival of a single photon with an accuracy better than 50\,ps \cite{Sohl_2020}.

 In this report, novel timing methods are being developed and evaluated using data sets collected with the optimized PICOSEC-MM detector.
 The arrival time of a PICOSEC-MM signal (Fig.\ref{fig:picosec}) is typically extracted by analyzing the fully digitized electron peak waveform (e-peak), i.e. by fitting a logistic function to the leading edge of the e-peak.
 The SAT was then defined at the 20$\%$ of the e-peak maximum relative to the time-reference device signal (hereafter, this procedure is called full offline analysis, and the arrival time of the time-reference device is called reference time).
 Finally, the detector's timing resolution was defined as the RMS of the SAT distribution.